from small one page howto to huge articles all in one place

 -g

-Guess the page length.
-This generates PostScript code that guesses the page length.
+Generate PostScript code to guess the page length.
 The guess is correct only if the imageable area is vertically centered on the page.
-This option allows you to generate documents that can be printed both on letter (8.5[mu]11) paper and on A4 paper without change.
+This option allows you to generate documents that can be printed on both U.S. letter and A4 paper formats without change.

 -l